zhufuyi/sponge_doc/en/quick-start.md

 - **Configure right-click to open Cmder**: Press `Win+X`, then press 'A' to open a command prompt with administrative privileges.
 Run the command `Cmder.exe /REGISTER ALL`.
 Right-click in any folder and select `Cmder Here` to open the Cmder interface.
 - **Fix the space issue when entering commands**: Open the Cmder interface, press `Win+Alt+P` to access the settings, search for `Monospace` in the upper-left corner, uncheck it, and save your changes.

 > [!attention] When using sponge for project development in a Windows environment, it's recommended to use Cmder to avoid errors related to missing Linux commands.
-Please do not use the built-in Windows cmd terminal, the terminal within GoLand, or VS Code.
+Please do not use the built-in Windows cmd terminal, the terminal within GoLand, or Visual Studio Code.

 Open the `cmder.exe` terminal and verify support for common Linux commands.